miguelmota/hasprop/README.md

 # hasprop

-Check if object hash property
+Check if object has property

 # Install